It does an excellent job at deterring not just mosquitos, but also biting black flies, ticks, fleas, and chiggers.

 The female Aedes aegypti mosquito is infamous for spreading the Zika virus.
 While it is found in these regions, Zika was the least of our worries.
 Malaria is of much greater concern for non-pregnant women and adult men, as long as they’re not in the process of impregnating women (6).

-Which products we tested
+Which products/ingredients we tested

 With the exception of Livingstone Airport, which is near the Zambezi river, all locations required travel by small prop planes.
 How much luggage that’s allowed on these is less than your standard domestic carry-on suitcase: